jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 ## Go where you're celebrated

-Making friends as an adult is a mystery that eludes many far into adulthood.
-Side note, if you struggle with this then check out my eight steps to making friends as an adult [here](https://edlatimore.com/how-to-make-friends-as-an-adult/).
+Making friends as an adult is a mystery that eludes many far into adulthood.&nbsp;

 So my last piece of advice is to limit your contact with people that dislike you.
 Not always possible I know, but your mental-health will thank you for it.